keerthi-010799/react-js-sound-byte-answers/README.md

 *props are read-only and immutable where state are mutable and change by user action.

 11	Why should we not update the state directly?
-answer: update state directly not re-rener th component and causes errors.
+answer: update state directly does not re-render the component and causes errors.

 12	What is the purpose of callback function as an argument of setState()?
 answer: it is used to make updates after state changes.